 7. Photo Journalist

 Photojournalism has become a popular form of journalism in the past decade.
-A photojournalist provides visual journalists with interesting and insightful images to newspapers, magazines, news agencies, or website’s audience.
+A photojournalist provides visual journalists with interesting and insightful images for newspapers, magazines, news agencies, or website’s audience.

 With technological advances in recent years, anyone can take great photographs with their mobile phone.
 However, having knowledge in the field of journalism along with excellent skills when it comes to photography help individuals land jobs as photojournalists.